The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Despite this progress, studies adopting the SEB skills framework already display considerable heterogeneity, making them difficult to synthesize.
 For instance, some studies have sought to expand the framework’s nomological network by considering all SEB facets and domains (Postigo et al., 2024; Soto et al., 2024), whereas others have focused on specific skill facets (Breil et al., 2022; Collie & Ryan, 2025).
 In such a rapidly developing area, relying on static reviews or individual literature searches risks selective citation, cherry-picking of results, and conceptual fragmentation.
 To mitigate these risks, we propose a living and cumulative approach to synthesizing SEB research.

 Current approaches to theoretical and quantitative synthesis of scientific materials mainly rely on meta-analyses and systematic reviews.
 However, especially in view of the steeply increasing number of publications, both of them become outdated soon, requiring recurring updates.
 These are often conducted by different authors and, even if data sharing is becoming common nowadays, building on previous meta-analysis often requires running a new database search or coding additional information leading new authors to run meta-analysis (even on the same effect) from scratch.
-This results in duplicate screening of materials, loss of resources and time, and potentially increased human error (Bosco et al., 2015; Elliott et al., 2017).
+This results in duplicate screening of materials, loss of resources and time, and potentially increased human error (F. Bosco et al., 2015; Elliott et al., 2017).

 Providing a similar tool would speed up and facilitate researchers’ literature search, support a standardized and evidence-based understanding of the literature, and inform future research.
 Given the recency of the framework, fragmentation risks, and rapid expansion of this new research area, SEB skills represent an ideal case for introducing a living review system.